NullVoxPopuli/react-vs-ember/event-handling/README.md

 in ember's case with `@action` decorators (especially when they aren't needed), but ember's goal is different from react's.

 As one can imagine, manually managing events for every single input in an app can feel tedious.
-However, ember has a number of helpers to aid in the menial.. and, fortunately, there are a number of tools / libraries (for both react and ember) that can assist with more complex things, such as forms -- but that'll be a topic for another time.
+However, ember has a number of helpers to aid in the menial... and, fortunately, there are a number of tools / libraries (for both react and ember) that can assist with more complex things, such as forms -- but that'll be a topic for another time.